 This week we celebrate International Vegetarian Week with a range of blogs, interviews and recipes.
 Why not take the opportunity to learn more about the benefits of vegetarian and vegan diets, and how to create nutrient-dense meals?
-A great place to start is the interview below, where our Naturya Ambassadors Louise and Nikita, who are both qualified nutritionists, set the record straight on two common myths about not consuming meat.
+A great place to start is the interview below, where our Naturya Ambassadors Louise and plant-based influencer Nikita, who are both qualified nutritionists, set the record straight on two common myths about not consuming meat.

 Myth 1- Does a vegetarian diet provide enough protein to maintain a healthy lifestyle and reach your fitness goals?

 Nikita: There are many misconceptions surrounding veganism, building muscle and the effects on athletic performance.
 Firstly, it’s important to point out that the human body’s primary source of fuel is glucose.
 Complex carbohydrates, which are naturally found in all plant foods and broken down into glucose, are my favourite fuel.
 They are usually high in dietary fibre, which is essential for maintaining good gut health.